darkoverlordofdata/Bosco.ECS/readme.md

 * Bosco.ECS

-A lightweight ECS based on Entitas
+A lightweight ECS inspired by Entitas